Tracardi/tracardi-api/docs/profiles/profile_segmentation.md

 A profile will be attached to a given segment if the data contained in it meet the defined segment criteria.

-Criteria is nothing more than a logical rule.
+Criteria are nothing more than a logical rule.
 For example, a user must visit our website at least 10 times.

 For example: